erdogant/bnlearn/docs/source/Parameter learning.rst

 For this example, we will be investigating the sprinkler data set.
 This is a very simple data set with 4 variables and each variable can contain value [1] or [0].
 The question we can ask: What are the parameters for the DAG given a dataset?
 Note that his data set is already pre-processed and no missing values are present.
 We need both a directed acycle graph (DAG) and dataset with the same variables.
-So again, the idea is to link the dataset with the DAG.
+The idea is to link the dataset with the DAG.

 Let's bring in our dataset.